Eshaan Akbar

 Eshaan Akbar (/ˈiːʃæn/; born 14 August 1984) is an English comedian, writer and actor.
-He is also known as "Michael Pakintyre" on Twitter – the Bangladeshi-Pakistani version of comedian Michael McIntyre.

 Early life

-Akbar is a Briton of Pakistani and Bangladeshi ancestry.
+Akbar is an English person of Pakistani and Bangladeshi ancestry.
 Born in Whitechapel, east London, he moved with his family to Essex where he attended Forest School, a private Church of England school in Snaresbrook.
-Akbar studied Economics, Finance and Management at Queen Mary University of London and worked in wealth management until the 2008 crash.
+Akbar studied Economics, Finance and Management at Queen Mary University of London and worked in wealth management until the Great Recession.
 He then completed a master's degree in Global Governance and Public Policy at Birkbeck College, University of London, where his dissertation focused on UK aid provision in the 21st century.

 He also worked at the London Borough of Merton Council and HSBC.
 He also had stints at the British Heart Foundation and Anthony Nolan.
 Akbar has also worked as a Bollywood dance choreographer and journalist.

 Career

 Eshaan Akbar began performing stand-up in 2014 doing five-minute spots at open mic nights like We Are Funny Project and the Comedy Cafe.
 He made the final of the So You Think You're Funny competition and Laughing Horse in that same year.
 In 2016, he supported Micky Flanagan on his warm up tour.
 He has gone on to support Dane Baptiste, Hal Cruttenden, Rory Bremner, Jan Ravens, Sindhu Vee, and Jason Manford.

-On TV, he has appeared on The Big Asian Stand-Up, Frankie Boyle's New World Order, Mock the Week, QI, The Big Asian Stand-Up Night, Sunday Morning Live and has written for Rob Rinder's Good Year, Bad Year.
+On TV, he has appeared on Live At The Apollo, The Big Asian Stand-Up, Frankie Boyle's New World Order, Mock the Week, QI, The Big Asian Stand-Up Night, Sunday Morning Live and has written for Rob Rinder's Good Year, Bad Year.

-On radio, he hosted a regular Saturday afternoon show on the BBC Asian Network., including stints covering The Breakfast Show and Drivetime.
+On radio, he hosted a regular Saturday afternoon show on the BBC Asian Network, including stints covering The Breakfast Show and Drivetime.
 He is also the host for the award-winning Nine Twenty Nine podcast for Fiverr and the But Where Are You Really From? podcast for the BBC.
 He created Panic Room, an Audible podcast, presenting alongside John Robins and Olga Koch.

+He co-hosts the podcast Shame is Delicious with Darren Harriott.

 He is a celebrity Ambassador for the Action on Hearing Loss charity.

-Akbar will star in season four of the Netflix series Sex Education.
+Akbar starred as Principal Lakhani in season four of the Netflix series Sex Education.

+He appeared as one of the seven pilgrims in the Pilgrimage TV series, in March 2024, who took on the North Wales Pilgrim's Way.
+He identifies himself as a lapsed Muslim, saying that the death of his mother led him to question seriously his faith.

+In October 2024, he was criticised for seemingly "mocking" the victims of Hamas' 7 October 2023 attack on Israel on the one year anniversary of the attack.